hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	If text quote some where in the middle of cell content, replace with a placeholder char.

-* Any Cells having looping in =expression calculations (within itself or through a chain of cells) and or very very long (2000+) cell-to-cell dependency depth chaining will be identified and result in None result or ErrTagging.
+* Any Cells having looping in their =expression calculations (within themselves and or through a chain of cells) and or involve very very long (1000s) cell-to-cell dependency depth chaining will be identified and result in None result or ErrTagging.
 ErrTagging ensures that those cells dont get accounted in subsequent recalculations and thus dont bog down the program.

-  Once user has fixed the looping in calculation and or better organised things.
-User can run :rclearerr cellAddrRange to clear err tags from the cells in the specified range.
-So that the program will start accounting those cells again.

   User will be able to see if a cell is error tagged, because same is shown as part of cell content.

-  NOTE: Using a cellAddressRange like say sum(A1:ZZ1024) in itself is not a deep cell chaining.
-  Rather it corresponds to a cell chaining depth of only 1.
-If any of those cells inturn depend on other cells for their calculations and those other cells dependent on even more cells for their value, that is when a cell calculation chaining occurs.

-	[DevelNote]

-	* If CALCLOOPMAX is reduced to 200 or so, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified and all cells involved in the chain will also get error tagged.
+  Program uses a decent enough effort optimistic multipass evaluation logic with valid result caching to try and handle very very deep calc chaining in managable parts in a discrete sliding manner, while still allowing looping to be trapped.

 * Uses the sparse dictionary data structure to store the cells in memory.
 So irrespective of the size of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.

 	* so one could theoretically have a huge number of rows and columns.